apache/couchdb/share/doc/src/intro.rst

      "_rev":"1-33b9fbce46930280dab37d672bbc8bb9",
      "company":"Example, Inc."}

-The API samples in the :ref:`api-basics` show the HTTP command, URL and any payload information that needs to be submitted (and the expected return value).
+The API samples in the :ref:`api/basics` show the HTTP command, URL and any payload information that needs to be submitted (and the expected return value).
 All of these examples can be reproduced using ``curl`` with the command-line examples shown above.